 New merchandise is put on our sales floor every day.
 We receive thousands of donations every week, and we process them as quickly as possible in order to make them available for sale.
 No matter when you visit, Goodwill® will always have something you are looking for!

-You may return any item within 7 days of purchase for store credit only.
-You must have the original receipt and the price tag attached to the item.
+You may return any item with a tag within 7 days of purchase for store credit only.
+You must have the original receipt.

 Unfortunately, we cannot make house calls to pick up donations.
-If you would like to host a donation event, please contact Shanna Endow at 208-672-1773.
+If you would like to host a donation event, please email firstname.lastname@example.org.

-If your company would like to donate any of the above, or any other items that are acceptable donations, please contact us.
+If your company would like to donate items that are acceptable donations, please contact us.

-Our Goodwill stores are able to recycle more than 8 million pounds of donated items a year, keeping them from local landfills.
+Our Goodwill stores are able to recycle more than 7 million pounds of donated items a year, keeping them from local landfills.
 However, there are still some items which we’re not able to accept because of safety or disposal issues.
 Please visit https://www.esgw.org/goodwill-what-we-accept/ to see what we can and cannot accept.